jporras66/cardgui/cardgui/readme.txt

 		.\cardutl.bat <cards_filename> <key_filename>
 	- Once finished, go to .\data and check .out file (and .\log\cryptocardutl.log for warnings and errors).

-5. Window utility
+5. GUI utility

- 	- Edit cardgui.bat and point JRE_HOME variable to your JRE (my JRE version is from jdk1.7.0_65)
+ 	- Edit cardgui.bat and point JRE_HOME variable to your JRE
 	- Execute cardgui.bat